 Rebound effect: the legal system and its professions get even stronger.

-As both ambassadors and guardians of data protection regulation, data protection officers have become necessary for businesses and a much sought-after role.
+As ambassadors and guardians of data protection regulation, data protection officers have become necessary for businesses and have a much sought-after role.

 #6 The rebels – facial recognition hackers

 Despite this technical and legal arsenal designed to protect data, citizens, and their anonymity, critical voices have still been raised.